Stefan-Olt/MISRC/README.md

 - Capture 1x S-Video (Y & C)
 - Capture Video RF and HiFi RF simultaneously
 - Capture Video RF and CVBS simultaneously
+- Capture 4ch of 24-bit 48khz audio with AUX pins via integrated or external ADCs

+> [!NOTE]
-It may be useful for other purposes as well, as it is built as a generic ADC with configerable filtering.
+> It may be useful for other purposes as well, as it is built as a generic ADC with configurable filtering.

 ## Features

-- Two 12-bit ADCs
+- Two 12-bit 40msps ADCs
 - Selectable input gain (8 steps)
 - Selectable ADC range (1V or 2V)
 - Selectable input impedance (75, 50, 37.5 and 30 ohms)